Close Menu

 Modeling the behavior is key.
 I spent weeks just showing him how to put the cards in the bag before asking him to do it.

-When I stopped narrating and started physically demonstrating, everything changed.
-I’d sit on the floor next to him, pick up the cards one by one, and place them into the bag while he watched.
+I would sit on the floor next to him, pick up the cards one by one, and place them into the bag while he watched.

-No lecture.
-No long explanation.
 Just the action, done slowly and clearly, right in front of him.

 Step 2: Deal With Frustration Before It Becomes a Meltdown